Upper Green River Valley offers first-rate fishing opportunities year-round, and

 lakes typically freeze around late December and stay frozen until about mid-March.

 Our coldest month generally is January, bringing several weeks of sub-zero weather

 to put a good layer of ice on even our largest lakes.
 Closest lakes for ice fishing

 near Pinedale are Fremont and Half Moon Lakes.

-winter, usually in early March, the Pinedale Boat Club sponsors the Big Fish Ice
+winter, usually in early March, the Pinedale Lions Club sponsors the Big

 Fishing Derby on Fremont Lake.
 This is a 2-day weekend event that draws fishermen